Critical System Tiering Methodology

 ---|---|

-IT Compliance | Supports defining of critical system tier in conjunction with the Security Risk Team when new systems are added to the tech stack. |
+IT Compliance | Supports defining of Critical System Tiers in conjunction with the Security Risk Team when new systems are added to the Tech Stack. |

-Business and Technical Owners of Systems | Provide complete and accurate data about the systems that they own so that an accurate tier is assigned. |
+Business/Technical Owners of Systems | Provide complete and accurate data about the systems that they own so that an accurate tier is designated. |

 Critical System Tiering Procedure

 Defining what a critical system means at GitLab can be complex given the nature of our environment and the number of integrations that exist across the many systems that are used to carry out business activities.
-As part of Gitlab’s Business Impact Analysis (BIA) process, we obtain inputs that enable the assignment of a critical system tier per system.
-The inputs used to determine system criticality tiers include, but are not limited to, the following:
+GitLab’s Business Impact Analysis (BIA) procedure enables the designation of a Critical System Tier for a new system by the Security Risk Team.
+The BIA questions used to designate Critical System Tier are:

-Determining Critical System Tiers
+Designating Critical System Tiers

-Critical System Tier (CST) * | CST Description | Examples | Previous CST Tier Mapping |
+Critical System Tier (CST) * | CST Description | Examples |

-Tier 1 Mission Critical** | Disruption or breach has an immediate and significant impact to the availability/security of GitLab subscriptions and customer data (See Data Classification Standard for definitions). | GitLab.com, Google Cloud Platform, Devo | Tier 1 Product |
+Tier 1 Mission Critical** | Disruption or breach has an immediate and significant impact on the availability/security of GitLab SaaS subscriptions and Customer data (See Data Classification Standard for definitions). | GitLab.com, Google Cloud Platform, Devo |

-Tier 2 Business Critical*** | Disruption has an immediate and significant impact to critical business functions and customer service. | Okta, Salesforce, Workday | Tier 1 Business and Tier 2 Core |
+Tier 2 Business Critical*** | Disruption affects execution of major business functions or capabilities. | Okta, Salesforce, Workday |

 Note: * As an extension of tiering methodology, the Data Classification Standard prescribes specific Security and Privacy control requirements for each data classification level.
 These requirements should be followed based on a system’s data classification, regardless of the system’s tier.

 Note: ** By default, any system that contains RED Data per the Data Classification Standard OR is a Third Party Sub-Processor will be a Tier 1 Mission Critical system.
-This is due to the fact that this data is customer owned and uploaded and as such, has been deemed to be mission critical in nature.
+This is due to the fact that this data is Customer-owned and uploaded and as such, has been deemed to be mission critical in nature.

 Note: *** By default, any system in-scope for SOX will be a Tier 2 Business Critical system, at minimum.